 It was January 2004, and Brett Favre was still known as the Packers’ Super Bowl-winning QB instead of a grandfather accused of sexting with a Maxim model on the Jets sidelines.
 For some reason I was feeling cocky (pardon the pun) during the NFC playoffs, and I placed two bets on the Eagles/Packers matchup with two of my best guy friends.

-Needless to say I lost both of those bets after the Eagles got a first down on fourth and 26.
+Needless to say I lost both of those bets after the Eagles got a first down on fourth and 26 (devastating clip below).
 Not only did I lose a case of Heineken to Neil, but I also owed Josh $50.
 Never mind that my team also lost the game….
 It was kind of a bad Sunday.

 I’m not going to lie: handing over a dozen Heinekens to a diehard Eagles fan hurt a little, but I’m not one to bilk my buddies on a bet.
 I was also prepared to fork over 50 bucks to Josh (even if he only bet against my team to antagonize me), but he decided it would be more fun if I took him out to dinner instead.
 I never pass up an excuse to go out to eat, even if I am paying, so obviously I agreed.

-How we ended up at Orso, an Italian restaurant in Beverly Hills, finally seated for the first time at 10 pm is a very long story that involves a Brett Ratner movie wrapping late, Dick Cheney’s fleet of black Suburbans backing up traffic all over LA, and Nozawa, the Sushi Nazi of the San Fernando Valley, refusing to let us in when we arrived five minutes late.
+How we ended up at Orso, an Italian restaurant in Beverly Hills, at 10 pm is a very long story that involves a Brett Ratner movie wrapping late, Dick Cheney’s fleet of black Suburbans backing up traffic all over LA, and Nozawa, the Sushi Nazi of the San Fernando Valley, refusing to let us in when we arrived five minutes late.